fardeen9983/Django_Blog/README.md

 Django specifies a global User variable that stores information of the current user whether he is logged in or not.

 We can also specify that a route can only be accessed by authenticated users.
 For this we can use the login_required decorator annotation on the route.
+This will redirect the user to login pafe and bring them back to the desired page after login.

+___
+## Update the default User model to have features like photos

+Create a Profile model extending the User model and adding extra features.
+To make the model use an image field we need to install Pillow module as well.
+>pip install Pillow

+Run migrations for the new model and apply them